RaulOG/JsonToDatabase/readme.md

 Whenever a duplicated customer is processed, there will be a CustomerDuplicatedException and that entry will be skipped.

-There is a very small chance of collision.
+There is a very small chance of hash collision between two different entries.
 That chance has been considered negligible.

 ## Data notes